dalathegreat/Battery-Emulator-Wiki/docs/setup/can_related/can_logging.md

 ## CAN logging basics
 The board can operate as a CAN logger, skipping the need for purchasing an expensive tool.
 There are three ways to log CAN messages, via USB (more reliable), via [Webserver](../software/webserver_guide.md) (easiest), and via SD-CARD (requires LilyGo).

-### Logging a live vehicle :warning:
+### Logging a live vehicle 🚘
 If you intend to log CAN messages from a functional vehicle, remember to:

-* Use Battery protocol: [Fake battery for testing purposes](../../battery/fake_battery.md) to avoid any CAN messages being sent towards the vehicle.
+* Use [Fake battery for testing purposes](../../battery/fake_battery.md) protocol to avoid any CAN messages being sent towards the vehicle.
-* Use Inverter/Shunt protocol: "None" to avoid any CAN messages being sent towards the vehicle.
+* Use Inverter/Shunt protocol: **None** to avoid any CAN messages being sent towards the vehicle.
 * Remove any termination resistors from the board (Either remove jumper on Stark, or desolder on LilyGo).

 ## CAN logging via Webserver